luisDVA/luisdva.github.io/_posts/2025-01-22-fun-w-formatting.md

 The forgts pacakge already has functions (derived from code in unheadr) to extract formatting data from spreadsheets.
 With slight modifications, these functions can then be used iteratively to process files and ultimately summarize the formatting in each file.

-The spreadsheets in Fuse are binary XLS files, so first we need to convert them xlsx using libreoffice through the command line so that tidyxl can pull the formatting data stored in the underlying XML.
+The spreadsheets in Fuse are binary XLS files, so first we need to convert them to xlsx using libreoffice through the command line so that tidyxl can pull the formatting data stored in the underlying XML.

 Internally, the functions call this system command whenever an input is not xlsx.